Garlic Smashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Guys, today I decided to show you how to turn potatoes into a delicious side dish – garlic smashed potatoes!
+Today I want to show you how to turn baby potatoes into one of my favorite side dishes, garlic smashed potatoes.

-You can make them on grill or in the oven.
+You can make smashed potatoes on the grill or in the oven.
 The choice is yours.
-When I am super-lazy I just throw them into our tiny indoor contact grill and they are done in minutes!
+When I am super-lazy I throw them into our tiny indoor contact grill and they are done in minutes.

 Is there a difference between smashed potatoes and mashed potatoes?